tfcp68/yantrix/docs/syntax/100_data_objects.md

 ```
 **Notice:** There can be only one default path for any given `Fork`, which means that only one path can be created without an attached [`Predicate`](150_predicates.html).

+Conditions for every fork are processed *in order of their **creation in the diagram syntax**, going from top to bottom*.
+Default path for every fork is processed *after processing all other conditions for this fork, **regardless of its location in the diagram syntax***.

 A `Fork` can even lead to another `Fork` node, as illustrated by the diagram below:

 ```mermaid